 The Company has no employees and all of its Directors are non-executive.
 The Company delegates its day-to-day management to third parties.
-The principal service providers to the Company are Frostrow Capital LLP ("Frostrow") which has been appointed as AIFM, company secretary and administrator; Lindsell Train Limited ("Lindsell Train") which has been appointed as Portfolio Manager.
-BNY Mellon Trust & Depositary (UK) Limited has been appointed as the Depositary.
+The principal service providers to the Company are Frostrow Capital LLP ("Frostrow") which acts as AIFM, company secretary and administrator; and Lindsell Train Limited ("Lindsell Train") which acts as Portfolio Manager.
+BNY Mellon Trust & Depositary (UK) Limited is the Company's Depositary.

-Lindsell Train was originally appointed as Investment Manager to the Company in December 2000.
+Lindsell Train was appointed in December 2000.
 Lindsell Train has given Mr Nick Train responsibility for managing the Company's portfolio.
 Mr Train was previously head of Global Equities at M&G PLC and head of Pan-European Equities at GT Management PLC.
 Mr Train has managed money in the UK equity market since 1983, including the top decile performer GT Income Fund (1985-1998).
 Lindsell Train is authorised and regulated by the FCA.